ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 Daily and on-demand backups are available for 30 days.
 Backups cannot be deleted.
 If you delete your deployment backups are deleted automatically after their 30-day retention period.

+## Backups in the UI

 Each backup is labeled with its type, and when the backup was taken.
 Click the timestamp to change it's format between elapsed time, local time, and UTC.
 Click the backup to reveal information for that specific backup, including its full ID.
 For restore options, there is a  button to restore the backup or a pre-formatted CLI command.

+## Backups in the CLI

 You can also access the list of backups and individual backup information from the {{site.data.keyword.databases-for}} CLI plugin and the {{site.data.keyword.databases-for}} API.

-Use the `cdb deployment-backups-list` command to view the list of all available backups for your deployment.
-To get the details about a specific backup, use `cdb backup-show` command.
+Use the [`cdb deployment-backups-list`](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference#deployment-backups-list) command to view the list of all available backups for your deployment.
+To get the details about a specific backup, use [`cdb backup-show`](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference#backup-show) command.

 For example, to view the backups for a deployment named "example-deployment", use the following command.